ABOUT THE LONG ISLAND STARS HOCKEY PROGRAM

-Team was created and founded by former NHL player Benoit Hogue.
+The team was created and founded by former NHL player Benoit Hogue.
 Players selected on the LI Stars pee-wee elite hockey team will be participating at the biggest minor league hockey event in the world, this annual pee-wee tournament attracts teams from Canada, the United States, Europe and elsewhere.

 Over 1,000 previous tournament participants have played or are playing in the National Hockey League.
-Over 2200 young players (11-12 year-olds) from 15 countries competing in the world biggest minor hockey tournament to the 2014 Quebec Pee-wee tournament on February 12th-23rd, 2014 in Quebec City, Canada.
+Over 2200 young players (11-12 year-olds) from 15 countries competing in the world’s biggest minor hockey tournament to the 2014 Quebec Pee-wee tournament on February 12th-23rd, 2014 in Quebec City, Canada.

 The LI Stars have two teams every year at the famous Quebec pee-wee tournament.
-The Stars offers a 5 day tryout camp on top of their annual pee-wee elite showcase both are will be scheduled sometime in August.
-The selected players will be practicing during school breaks and federal holidays and will also have exhibition games vs other Q pee-wee teams before heading to Quebec city in February.
+The Stars offers a 5-day tryout camp on top of their annual pee-wee elite showcase both are will be scheduled sometime in August.
+The selected players will be practicing during school breaks and federal holidays and will also have exhibition games vs other Q pee-wee teams before heading to Quebec City in February.